 When making compensation-related decisions, the compensation committee believes it is important to be informed as to the current practices of other companies in our industry and/or similar in size or other attributes to the Company and to set compensation levels for our executive officers that are competitive with such companies.
 As a result, in determining compensation levels for our Named Executive Officers and for purposes of determining any potential payments to our Named Executive Officers under our annual cash-based and equity-based incentive bonus programs, the compensation committee periodically reviews and compares available salary and incentive bonus information of other companies.
 As a part of such review and comparison, the compensation committee uses internally prepared surveys and other publicly and privately available information to compare each component of the Company's compensation program to the compensation paid to equivalent executive officers at such companies, with a goal of setting competitive compensation levels for each of our executive officers.
-Also, to assist in benchmarking for fiscal year 2014, the compensation committee utilized Equilar, Inc. ("Equilar"), a market leader for benchmarking compensation, to compare compensation for our executive officers to a selected peer group.
+Also, to assist in benchmarking for fiscal year 2015, the compensation committee utilized Equilar, Inc. ("Equilar"), a market leader for benchmarking compensation, to compare compensation for our executive officers to selected peer groups.
 Equilar is independent from the Board and management team and their services are paid for through annual subscription fees.
 Equilar does not provide consulting services and only compiles information that is already publicly available.
 Equilar has not had any role in determining, providing advice on or recommending the amount or form of executive compensation.
-For fiscal year 2014 two benchmark data sets were considered in the evaluation.
-The first benchmark was comprised of a large sample of companies from compensation surveys administered by Equilar with market capitalization amounts similar to the Company.
-The second benchmark was comprised of ten companies selected from the Forbes 2011 List of Best Small Companies, with revenue amounts similar to the Company and reflect high growth potential.
-The companies included in the second benchmark data set included Volterra Semiconductor Corp., Heritage-Crystal Clean Inc., UFP Technologies Inc., IEC Electronics Corp., Coffee Holding Co.
-Inc., Georesources Inc., Healthstream Inc., Winmark Corp., Alliance Fiber Optic Product and NVE Corp.
+For fiscal year 2015, four benchmark data sets were considered in the evaluation.
+Three of the benchmark data sets were comprised of large samples of companies from compensation surveys administered by Equilar with market capitalization and revenue amounts similar to the Company.
+The fourth benchmark was comprised of eight companies selected from the Forbes 2011 List of Best Small Companies, with revenue amounts similar to the Company and reflect high growth potential.
+The companies included in the fourth benchmark data set included Heritage-Crystal Clean Inc., UFP Technologies Inc., IEC Electronics Corp., Coffee Holding Co.
+Inc., Healthstream Inc., Winmark Corp., Alliance Fiber Optic Product and NVE Corp.
 The results of the benchmarking activities were utilized in designing our compensation program described in Elements of Compensation.